federico-lox/modil/README.md

 Here's a list of good reasons:

-* Made for the web, but not only: differently than other AMD implementations (e.g. RequireJS), modil.js is designed from the ground up as a platform-agnostic pure JavaScript library, no assumptions are done on how modules should be loaded; this means less code (no checks on existing implementations) and better overall performances
+* Made for the web, but not only: differently than other AMD implementations (e.g. RequireJS), modil.js is designed from the ground up as a platform-agnostic pure JavaScript library, no assumptions are done on how modules should be loaded, this means less code (no checks on existing implementations) and better overall performances; if you need to have modil.js run on a specific platform it's really easy to fork the code and add support also thanks to this
 * Good practices: AMD is a great pattern that helps you keeping your complex applications/scripts modular enforcing some industry-recognized good practices (clear dependencies declaration and injection, no pollution of the global scope, etc.);
 * Simplicity and performance: RequireJS has evolved from a pure AMD implementation into a complex and extensible assets loader, its' size and purposes